Chef Training Schools in California

 Chef Eric’s Culinary Classroom - Los Angeles – Professional programs include: Culinary Chef 1, Culinary Chef II, Culinary Baking I, Culinary Baking II, Culinary Basics, and Culinary Crash Course.

-Living Light Culinary Arts Institute – Fort Bragg – This academy offers unique culinary arts programs for professional and student chefs, as well as motivated novice cooking enthusiasts.
+Living Light Culinary Institute – Fort Bragg – This academy offers unique culinary arts programs for professional and student chefs, as well as motivated novice cooking enthusiasts.
 Programs include: Gourmet Chef, Associate Chef, and Raw Culinary Arts Professional Chef.

 California Colleges Offering Culinary Arts, Restaurant Management, and/or Hospitality Degrees